kengz/SLM-Lab/README.md

 # unity_lab
-An experimental framework for Reinforcement Learning Using Unity and PyTorch.
+An experimental framework for Reinforcement Learning using Unity and PyTorch.